TomfromBerlin/zsh-cmd-time/README.md

 Execution time will then be shown right above, or within your left prompt.
 If you only want to see the execution time without any text you can use the `timer_show` variable.

-Within the Z shell it is possible, that you experience misplacing of your cursor or other unexpected behavior, especially when you use the 2nd configuration inside your PS1, or RPS1 respectively.

-Unfortunately `print -P` moves the right prompt towards the center of the window and I have not found a solution for that yet, except to replace `print -P` with `echo -e`.
-Maybe this is the only solution, who knows.
-I tried to fix it with `%{$elapsed%}`, but that shifts RPS1 too much to the right and then causes an unwanted line break.
-Therefore there is a mixture of `echo -e` and `printf` in one line, which looks pretty stupid - but works.

 _Other plugin managers / frameworks see [here](README.md#install-with-antigen)_

 ### Description of zsh-cmd-time

 `zsh-cmd-time` is a plugin that outputs the execution time of commands and exports the result to a variable that can be used elsewhere.
 It is similar to the built-in [REPORTTIME](http://zsh.sourceforge.net/Doc/Release/Parameters.html) function, but it is also slightly different.

 `REPORTTIME` is a nifty feature of zsh.
 If you set it to a non-negative value, then every time, any command you run that takes longer than the value you set it to in seconds, zsh will print usage statistics afterwards as if you had run the command prefixed with `time`.
 Well, almost every time.